Monjurul13/Crop-Recommendation-System/README.md

 - Multi-Layer Perceptron (MLP)

 # How to Run
-1. Open the `crop_recommendation.ipynb` notebook in Google Colab.
+1. Open the `Untitled16.ipynb` notebook in Google Colab.
 2. Upload the dataset (`Crop_recommendation.csv`).
 3. Run all the cells to train the models and get predictions.